-- 1.1 This report concerns an application by Laxmi Narayan Ltd. for a premises licence at Unit 3300, 13 Whitestone Way, Croydon, CR0 4WF. - 1.2 The application seeks the following licensable activity, between the hours shown - The Sale by Retail of Alcohol (for consumption 'Off' the premises) Monday to Sunday 1200 hours (midday) until 0600 hours the following days - 1.3 The relevant pages of the application are attached at Appendix A1. - 1.4 Would the sub committee please note that following discussions with the Police licensing officer, the applicant has amended their application to have the conditions at Appendix A2 placed on the licence if the application is granted. - 1.5 In addition, following discussions with the Trading Standards Officer, the applicant has amended their application to have the conditions at Appendix A3 placed on the licence if the application is granted.
+- 1.1 This report concerns an application by Mahalakshmi Food Ltd. for a premises licence at 890 London Road, Thornton Heath, CR7 7PB. - 1.2 The application seeks the following licensable activity, between the hours shown - The Sale by Retail of Alcohol (for consumption 'Off' the premises) Monday to Sunday 0900 hours until 2200 hours - 1.3 The relevant pages of the application are attached at Appendix A1. - 1.4 Subsequent to making the application, the applicant submitted further information in support of their application.
+This was in the form of a petition with a covering email and a copy of the conditions offered by the applicant in their application at Part M (operating schedule).
+Because the petition contains the names and addresses of individuals but the Council does not have the consent from each individual to their name and address being published, personal details have been redacted.
+This petition contains 185 signatories.
+A copy of this further information is attached at Appendix A2.